 State Street serves as the Trust's Administrator.
 State Street's principal address is One Congress Street, Boston, MA 02111.
-Under the Trust's Administration Agreement between State Street and the Trust (the "Trust Administration Agreement") and a separate cash custodian agreement, the Administrator provides certain administrative and accounting services and financial reporting for the maintenance and operations of the Trust, maintaining the books of account of the Trust, including calculating the NAV of the Trust and disseminating the NAV and other information for accounting data or any information pertaining to the books and records maintained by the Administrator.
-In addition, the Administrator makes available the office space, equipment, personnel and facilities required to provide such services.
-The Administrator also facilitates the transfer of bitcoin required for the operation of the Trust.
+Under the Trust's Administration Agreement between State Street and the Trust (the "Trust Administration Agreement") and a separate cash custodian agreement, the Administrator provides certain administrative and accounting services and financial reporting for the maintenance and operations of the Trust, maintaining the books of account of the Trust, including calculating the NAV of the Trust and disseminating the NAV and other information for accounting data or any information pertaining to the books and records maintenance by the Administrator also facilitates the transfer of bitcoin required for the operation of the Trust.
 Under the Cash Custody Agreement, State Street may act as custodian for the Trust's non-bitcoin assets, if any, and as bank for the Trust's cash.